MarcFinetRtone/wm-sdk/source/eval_app/Readme.md

     - to return a node's LED state (i.e is the LED ON or OFF ?)
     - to return the message travel time from sink to node

+The python script found in the **backend_scripts** folder allows a user to interact with the nodes running the app using the **wirepas-gateway-API** if the nodes are part of a Wirepas Mesh Network connected to a Wirepas gateway.
+In this configuration, a remote communication channel can be established via MQTT protocol as commands (described above) sent by the user are published on dedicated MQTT topics from which gateway can read and parse to send them to the Wirepas Mesh network.
+By subscribing to dedicated topics the user can also get messages (from the set listed above) coming from nodes running the Evaluation application.
+See Readme.md file provided with the script to get more information about its usage and how communication via wirepas-gateway-API is handled.

 ## Application API

 From a communication point, to send and receive data this application: